 The RC reviews and approves the Group's risk appetite statement at least annually.
 The RC establishes the Group's overall risk appetite for IRRBB, which is articulated in terms of the risk to both economic value and earnings, risk management strategy, and oversee the implementation of the strategy.
 The ALCO oversees the Group's interest rate risk to ensure that the Group has an effective framework in place to manage its assets and liabilities and off-balance sheet exposures.
 Funding Desk Department manages IRRBB on a daily basis.
-Capital Management & ALCO Support Department ("CAL") is responsible for the day-to-day monitoring of IRRBB which includes risk measurement and assessment, limits monitoring and risk control, and reporting.
-CAL and MRM jointly monitor IRRBB exposures on a regular basis.
+Capital, Asset & Liability Management Division ("CALMD") is responsible for the day-to-day monitoring of IRRBB which includes risk measurement and assessment, limits monitoring and risk control, and reporting.
+CALMD and MRM jointly monitor IRRBB exposures on a regular basis.
 Independent audit will be conducted periodically to ensure the policy and guideline on IRRBB are appropriate to support the Group's activities in this area and complies with the applicable legal and regulatory requirements, and to ensure IRRBB management is implemented properly.

 Level of IRRBB exposures is managed and controlled through on-balance sheet and off-balance sheet adjustments, and use of hedging derivative instruments including future, options and swaps.
-Hedge accounting treatment under Hong Kong Financial Reporting Standard is actively applied to avoid fluctuation of profit and loss arising from mark-to-market of the hedging derivatives.
+Hedge accounting treatment under Hong Kong Financial Reporting Standards is actively applied to avoid fluctuation of profit and loss arising from mark-to-market of the hedging derivatives.

+The Group monitors and controls its IRRBB with a set of monitoring tools consistent with its risk appetite.
 These include risk limits on economic value of equity ("EVE") decline under stressed scenarios and basic-point-value of banking book.
 There are also management alert triggers ("MAT") governing the size of interest rate re-pricing gap, hedging derivatives for banking book funding activities, and vulnerability of EVE and earnings to the Group's capital under stressed scenarios.
-All these risk limits and MATs are reviewed and approved by the RC and the ALCO respectively, and are reviewed at least annually to ensure its integrity, accuracy and reasonableness in response to changing market condition.
+All these risk limits are reviewed and approved by the RC and the ALCO respectively.
+All these limits and MATs are reviewed at least annually to ensure its integrity, accuracy and reasonableness in response to changing market condition.

-Risk control reports are prepared by CAL and MRM for the ALCO on a daily basis.
+Risk control reports are prepared by CALMD and MRM for the ALCO on a daily basis.
 Besides, risk reports are also prepared and submitted to the RC on a monthly basis.